Find Affordable College Courses

 Norfolk, VA

-Old Dominion University ranked #6 on this year’s Most Popular Social Sciences Bachelor’s Degree Schools in Virginia list.
-Located in the medium-sized city of Norfolk, Old Dominion is a public school with a fairly large student population.
+Old Dominion University did quite well in this year’s ranking of the most popular places for social sciences students to get a bachelor’s degree.
+It came in at #6 on the list.
+Located in the city of Norfolk, Old Dominion is a public school with a very large student population.

 Women make up 65% of the social sciences majors at the school.

-Full Social Sciences at Old Dominion University Report
+Read full report on Social Sciences at Old Dominion University

 Women make up 58% of the social sciences majors at the school.